Adding content to new site

-EESC will transfer content that we currently manage, including OSU Extension Catalog publications.
+EESC imports content that we currently manage, including OSU Extension Catalog publications.
 No work is required by content teams for these.

 New System Features

-How will employee directories and profiles work in the new system?
+How are employee directories and profiles work in the new system?

-Employee directories will be managed centrally as they are for the main Extension site now.
+Employee directories are managed centrally as before.
 Employees that are tagged with a county will dynamically be added to that county’s directory.
-In the new system, individuals will have the opportunity to edit certain parts of their profile themselves, including uploading their photo, expertise, and bio.
+In the new system, individuals have the opportunity to edit certain parts of their profile themselves, including uploading their photo, expertise, and bio.
 Title changes need to be sent to Kaylyn Hymes in Extension administration.

 How will events work in the new system?
 Will they integrate with OSU’s calendar?